Biological Chemistry Graduate Student Guidelines & Requirements

 Wellness

-If students are in crisis, call the crisis line at 800-273-8255; help is close.
+If students are in crisis call 988 or 1-800-273-8255.
+Help is close.
 The University of Utah seeks to provide a safe and healthy experience for students, employees, and others who make use of campus facilities.
 In support of this goal, the University has established confidential resources and support services to assist students who may have been affected by harassment, abusive relationships, or sexual misconduct.

 Counselors and advocates in these centers can help guide students to other resources to address a range of issues including substance abuse and addiction.